[Much of my site will be useless to you if you've got the images turned off!]

 Many a brave man has fallen in the long struggle maintained by the Indian since the European first planted a colony on this continent.
 As a result of this almost incessant strife the Red‑Man has nearly disappeared, but the bloody contest has not ceased, and now, as the end of the drama draws nigh, we are called upon to mourn the loss of as gallant a soldier, as genial a companion, as ever man knew; the warm-hearted, the generous and lovable Ned Casey.
 He was a natural born soldier of acknowledged ability, and had the course of events opened a wide field for the display of his military talent, it is believed he would have reached a very high position in his chosen profession.

-Born, December 1, 1850, in Benicia, California, his youthful soldierly instincts were carefully nourished by his father, the late General Indicates a West Point graduate and gives his Class.Silas Casey.
+Born, December 1, 1850, in Benicia, California, his youthful soldierly instincts were carefully nourished by his father, the late General Indicates a West Point graduate, Class of 1826: a link to his biographical entry in Cullum's Register.Silas Casey.
 July 1, 1869, he entered the United States Military Academy as a cadet from Louisiana, and graduated therefrom in the Class of '73.
 His classmates will tell you his popularity in army circles began with his cadet days, and that his manliness, gentleness and generosity were proverbial.
 His sense of humor was keen, and he was fond of jest, but never to hurt a friend.

 "The soul of mirth and fun was he,